-The roads to cross the gorges, extremely narrow and dangerous, are D10 and D7, and both are a challenge for car drivers.
-Crossing the gorges by car is possible all year but in summers the road becomes very busy and the traffic problems are obvious.
+The road is extremely narrow.
+Crossing the gorges by car is possible all year round but in summers the road becomes very busy and the traffic problems are obvious.
 In July and August there’s a special regulation.
-These roads through the gorges are very lovely but can also be very challenging if you are driving, with many sections too narrow for cars to pass and a strong chance you will need to reverse around a blind corner on a narrow road!
+Since 2003, alternating traffic has been set up.
+During July and August daily in the afternoon, there are traffic lights, and you may have to wait 15 minutes until you are allowed to enter.
+This road is one of the most famous balcony roads in France.
+These roads through the gorges are very lovely but can also be very challenging if you are driving, with many sections too narrow for cars to pass and a strong chance you will need to reverse around a blind corner on a narrow road.

 When was the road through Gorges de Galamus built?

 The gorges are located in the towns of Cubières-sur-Cinoble and Saint-Paul-de-Fenouillet in the Pyrénées-Orientales and have a length of 2km.
 Because its narrowness, it is impossible to turn back.
 The views are stunning for passengers but you can't stop for the driver to see the views too.
 The weather is unpredictable.
 Expect high winds often.
 The twisty road is carved into sheer cliff walls that drop 1,000 feet into the river gorge below, with the short 3-foot stone wall offering no safety barrier if you hit it on a bike and flip over it.
 You can go slowly, but expect to be blocked and have some difficult if you cross someone from the other side.
 It’s an amazing drive through the narrow gorge with very steep and large drops to the river below.
 The gorges extend over 2 m, a spectacular natural site with vertiginous limestone cliff faces.
 It is recommended that beginner riders avoid this road.
 The gorges were impassable until the 1890s when the road was built by men attached to ropes.

 Is the road through Gorges de Galamus dangerous?